Skip to Content

 Furthermore, if an offensive player such as 5 begins to cut below the free throw line extended area towards the basket, then X5 can also drop back to protect the basket, as indicated by the gray arrow on the diagram.

-Example basketball diagram of the 1-1-3 press that demonstrates the first potential trap near the sideline
+An example of the 1-1-3 press that demonstrates a potential trap near the sideline immediately after the offensive player crosses into their team's frontcourt.

-Basically, X1 and X4 set the trap near the sideline after the ball moves across the half court line into the offensive team’s frontcourt.
+Basically, X1 and X4 set the trap near the sideline and half court line immediately after 1 dribbles the basketball into the offensive team’s frontcourt.

 In addition to that, X2 protects the middle area after sliding down from the offensive team’s backcourt.

-Example basketball diagram of the 1-1-3 press that demonstrates the second potential trap near the wing area
+An example of the 1-1-3 press that demonstrates a potential trap near the wing area in the offensive team's frontcourt.

 In essence, X3 and X4 set a trap near the wing area while X1 slides down slightly from the previous diagram to occupy space near the extended slot area.